kushidesign/kushi/README.md

 - Functional styling engine
 - Configurable theming

 Usage of Kushi's design system and component library is completly optional.
-You can just use the functional styling engine as a pure ClojureScript alternative to mainstream JS solutions such as Tailwind, Emotion, etc.
+You can just use the styling engine as a pure ClojureScript alternative to mainstream JS solutions such as Tailwind, Emotion, etc.

 <br>

 ## Project status
 Current version is pre-release intended for early adopters and anyone who would like to provide feedback.
 New 1.0 alphas will be released frequently, while I continue to make improvements/changes/additions.
 Working towards a stable 1.0 release by end of 2024 or Q1 of 2025.

 Please report anything unexpected on GitHub Issues.